Flying-Octopus-Team/Asterielle/README.md

-# Elf vs Dwarves
+# Asterielle : Slayer of Dwarves

-'EvD' is a game created by Flying Octopus
+'A:SOD' is a game created by Flying Octopus

 | [:fire:Play](#Play) | [:camera:Screenshots](#screenshots) | [:wrench:Credits](#credits) | [:star:Resources](#resources) |
 | ----- | ----------- | ----------- | ----------- |